 I've been admitted, now what?

-After being admitted to a program, students will be asked to confirm their seat.
+After being admitted to a course, students will be asked to confirm their seat.
 Following seat confirmation, students will begin to receive emails about enrollment and logistics such as final housing and insurance rates, flight purchasing, and activities.

-This will be dependent upon the program and the discretion of the faculty member teaching the course.
+This will be dependent upon the course and the discretion of the faculty member teaching the course.
 Please reach out to the faculty member to see if there is an alternative method of receiving the information that will be covered in the pre-departure sessions.

 Generally speaking, U.S. Citizens